- What is the Biological Condition Gradient?

 This project aims to:

-- for two consecutive years, gather information on 16 water quality parameters in 42 sites (figure 2) included in the PRCRMP,
+- Quarterly, for two consecutive years, measure 16 water quality parameters in 42 PRCRMP sites (figure 2),

 - calculate the BCG level of seawater chemistry, reef fish assemblages, and benthic assemblages at those sites

 - use this data to support management in coral reef sites.